Emivvvvv/emivvvvv.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: whoami
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hi, y'all!
+My name is Emirhan.
+That's it.
+Thanks for reading.